onflow/flow/README.md

 >  🔨 Let's build!

-The following section introduces common use cases for developers building on Flow.
+The following sections introduce common use cases for developers building on Flow.

 ### Writing Smart Contracts